Biblical Theology

 Historical Context:The book of Numbers is part of the Torah, the first five books of the Bible, which were traditionally ascribed to Moses.
 It documents the Israelites’ journey through the wilderness after their deliverance from Egypt and their subsequent experiences.

-Moab and Chemosh:Moab was a neighbouring territory to the east of Israel.
+Moab and Chemosh:Moab was a neighboring territory to the east of Israel.
 The Moabites were descendants of Lot, Abraham’s nephew.
 Chemosh was the chief god of the Moabite pantheon, and the Moabite people worshiped him.
 In this verse, the focus is on Moab’s downfall and the captivity of its people.

-The Amorites and Sihon:The Amorites were another neighbouring nation, and their king was Sihon.
+The Amorites and Sihon:The Amorites were another neighboring nation, and their king was Sihon.
 The Amorites occupied the land east of the Jordan River, including the region that belonged to Moab.
 Sihon’s conquest of Moab led to the capture of Moabite survivors, including their children, who were taken into captivity.

 Judgment against Moab:The verse pronounces a “woe” upon Moab.
 The term “woe” is used throughout the Bible to indicate impending judgment or calamity.
 Here, it signifies the punishment that Moab would face due to its idolatry and opposition to the Israelites.